 Alison Watt: A Portrait Without Likeness

 The exhibition will explore the artist’s continuing fascination with Ramsay’s portraits.
-Watt, most known for her beautiful and intricate large-scale paintings of drapery and folds, has long been an admirer of Ramsay’s portraits of women, in particular the intensely personal images of his first and second wives, Margaret Lindsay of Evelick (c.
-1726-82) and Anne Bayne (d.
-1743).
+Watt, most known for her beautiful and intricate large-scale paintings of drapery and folds, has long been an admirer of Ramsay’s portraits of women, in particular the intensely personal images of his first and second wives, Anne Bayne (died 1743) and Margaret Lindsay of Evelick (about 1726-82).

 The exhibition is the fruit of a long period of study of Ramsay paintings, in addition to the drawings and sketchbooks from his extensive archive held by the National Galleries of Scotland.